Last Updated on March 7, 2021 by Lori Geurin

 The earlier an illness is detected, the better the chance of successful treatment.
 It really is that simple.

-One day without being cleaned is fine; you can wipe the accumulation off with a paper towel.
-However, if a week passes, every day adding to the mess, then it’s far, far harder to return the sink to a clean state.
+One day without being cleaned is fine.
+You can wipe the buildup off with a paper towel.
+But, if a week passes, every day adding to the mess, then it’s much harder to return the sink to a clean state.
 It will take cleaning products and scouring pads.

 Which Illnesses Have Outcomes That Rely On Early Diagnosis?